Man burned by exploding chainsaw dies from his injuries

 WARRINGTON TOWNSHIP, Pa.
 (AP) — Authorities say a Pennsylvania man who was seriously burned when his chainsaw exploded has died from his injuries.

-Lehigh County officials say 68-year-old David Baker was working at his Warrington Township home when the explosion occurred Thursday.
+Lehigh County officials say 68-year-old David Baker was working at his home in Warrington Township, York County, when the explosion occurred Thursday.
 He was taken to a hospital but died from his injuries the following day.

 The death has been ruled an accident but remains under investigation.
 Authorities have not said what may have caused the explosion.